crate/cratedb-examples/framework/meltano/github-to-cratedb/README.md

 ## About

-Acquire repository metadata from GitHub API, and insert into CrateDB database tables, using [meltano-target-cratedb].
+Acquire repository metadata from GitHub API using [tap-github], and store into JSONL files using [target-jsonl] and CrateDB data warehouses using [meltano-target-cratedb].

 It follows the canonical example demonstrated at the [Meltano Getting Started Tutorial].